redpanda-data/deployment-automation/README.md

 ## Adding Nodes to an existing cluster

-The playbooks can be used to add nodes to an existing cluster however care is required to make sure that they playbooks are executed in the correct order.
-To add new nodes execute the playbooks in the following order:

-1. Add the new host(s) to the `hosts.ini` file.
-You may add `skip_node=true` to the existing hosts to avoid the playbooks being re-run on those nodes.
+To add nodes to a cluster you must add them to the hosts file and run the relevant playbook again.
+You may add `skip_node=true` to the existing hosts to avoid the playbooks being re-run on existing nodes.
-2. `install-node-deps.yml` - this will set up the Prometheus node_exporter and install package dependencies.
-3. `prepare-data-dir.yml` - this will create any RAID devices required and format devices as XFS.
-Note: This playbook looks for devices presented to the operating system as NVMe devices (which can include EBS volumes built on the Nitro System).
-You may replace this playbook with your own method of formatting devices and presenting disks.
-4. If managing TLS with the Redpanda playbooks:
-1. `generate-csrs.yml` - will create private key and CSR and bring the CSR back to the Ansible host.
-2. If using the Redpanda provided CA: `issue-certs.yml` - signs the CSR and issues a certificate.
-3. `install-certs.yml` - Installs the certificate and also applies the `redpanda_broker` role to the cluster nodes.
-   Note: This will install and start Redpanda (and restart any brokers that do not have `skip_node=true` set)
-5. If `install-certs.yml` was not run in step iii above, you will need to run `provision-node.yml` which will install the `redpanda_broker` role onto any nodes without `skip_node=true` set. **Note: If TLS is enabled on the cluster, make sure that `-e tls=true` is set, otherwise this playbook will disable TLS across any nodes that don't have `skip_nodes=true` set.**

 ## Upgrading a cluster